dekuNukem/duckyPad/duckyscript3_beta_test.md

 `OLED_PRINT hello world!`

-This writes the message into display buffer.
+This prints the message into display buffer.

 #### `OLED_UPDATE`